Quickstart

 [dependencies]

-Add a trana_cpi_ctx() helper on your accounts struct so the enforce call is one line everywhere you use it.
+Add a trana_cpi_ctx() helper on your accounts struct so the enforce call is one line everywhere.

 #[derive(Accounts)]